athomasq/athomasq.github.io/categories/hikari/setyl.md

 9. Frugal and efficient; close to profitability; not wholly dependent on capital markets or venture funding to survive.

-10. Fair price given market conditions: 12.7M is median for (non-AI) seed rounds today, but most seed startups don't have anywhere close to Setyl's traction.
-The combination of 430k ARR, >2x growth, 133% NRR, low burn and large market is quite rare.
+10. Fair price given market conditions: 12M is around median for (non-AI) seed rounds today, but most seed startups don't have anywhere close to Setyl's traction.
+The combination of 460k ARR, >2x growth, 130% NRR, low burn and large market is quite rare.

 11. Asymmetric bet: I think there's a floor on value thanks to the existing acquisition interest, which makes this an asymmetric bet -- lots of upside, limited downside.